airportyh/learn-asm/README.md

 ## Todos

-* port some programs to osx 32
-* port some programs to osx 64
 * translate a gas program compiled from C to nasm
+* convert itoa to 64
+* write strlen function
 * translate a nasm program to gas
+* learn to use gdb on gas code
+* learn macros
-* maybe learn to use the stack to pass values to functions
+* learn to use the stack to pass values to functions
+* what is rel (as explained [here](https://stackoverflow.com/questions/13091987/x64-nasm-pushing-memory-addresses-onto-the-stack-call-function))?
 * try writing asm on windows and using their debugger (Handmade Hero tutorial)
 * use malloc to simulate arrays, strings, and structs
 * digging into binary opcode format to understand things at a lower level
 * learn writing asm for the Arduino
 * connect what I learned in nasm back in gas syntax
+* port some programs to osx 64 (done)
+* port some programs to osx 32 (done)
 * learn how to do these in 64-bit osx so I don't have to use Docker (done)
 * learn to use lea (partially done)
 * figure out how to use debugger (gave up)